AT-Publishing/website/_glossary/electrum.md

 date:       2020-09-28 01:07:00 +0700
 slug:       electrum/
 title:      Electrum
-hook:       All you need to know about the Electrum wallet - is it good, which coins it supports, should you use it.
+hook:       All you need to know about the Electrum wallet, plus links to all the guides (how to install, signatures, backups, sweeping, segwit and legacy addresses)

 categories: [ opsec ]
 tags:       ["cryptocurrency-wallet", "electrum", "crypto-opsec", "og-crypto-tools"]